Chorlton-cum-Hardy: Chorlton Library

 Chorlton Library was built in 1914 to a design by Manchester City Council architect Henry Price.
 It was funded by a £5000 donation from steel magnate and philanthropist Andrew Carnegie, one of about 3000 Carnegie libraries around the world.
 The single-story flat-roofed building is constructed of red brick dressed with Portland stone, and is designed in the Edwardian Baroque style.

 In 2013 Manchester Council announced plans to sell the library after its reorganisation of the provision of leisure and library services in Chorlton into a new £5.7 million "joint service centre" to be built on the site of Chorlton shopping precinct.
 Fears that the library would then be demolished were allayed when on 21 August 2013 it was designated a Grade II listed building following a campaign by local Liberal Democrat councillor Victor Chamberlain.

+A renovation project designed to enhance and preserve the building was completed in 2025.

 Southern Cemetery

-Southern Cemetery is the largest municipal cemetery in the United Kingdom and contains many notable burials, including industrialist John Rylands and broadcaster and music impresario Tony Wilson.
+Southern Cemetery at its opening was the largest municipal cemetery in the United Kingdom and contains many notable burials, including industrialist John Rylands and broadcaster and music impresario Tony Wilson.
 The burial ground originally occupied 40 acre of land that cost Manchester Corporation £38,340 in 1872.
 Its cemetery buildings were designed by architect H J Paull and its layout is attributed to the city surveyor, James Gascoigne Lynde.
 The cemetery opened on 9 October 1879 and had mortuary chapels for Anglicans, Nonconformists, and Roman Catholics linked by an elliptical drive and a Jewish chapel at the west corner of the site.
 The original cemetery is registered by English Heritage in the Register of Historic Parks and Gardens for its historic interest and the mortuary chapels and other structures are listed buildings.

 Transport

 In the 19th century, public transport was provided by the railway through the southern suburbs of Manchester and horse buses from Chorlton Green towards Manchester city centre.
 In the early 20th century the electric tramway reached Chorlton.
 Mauldeth Road West's dual-carriageway had a central strip intended for use as a double-track for electric trams.
 Trams remained in service until January 1949.
 Passenger railway services ended in 1967 when Chorlton-cum-Hardy station closed.

-Most bus services are operated by Stagecoach Manchester on high-frequency services into the city centre.